Battle of Kettle Creek: British reaction

 In a council held in Augusta on February 12, Campbell decided to abandon Augusta and began the withdrawal to Savannah on February 14 at 2AM, the morning of the battle.
 Contrary to opinions expressed by some historians, Campbell did not leave because of the battle's outcome.
 He did not learn of the battle until after he had already left Augusta; his departure was prompted by the arrival of 1,200 of patriot General John Ashe's forces in General Andrew Williamson's camp across the Savannah River, a shortage of provisions, and uncertainty over whether Boyd would be successful in his mission.
 The success of Kettle Creek was undone to some extent by the subsequent British victory at the March 3 Battle of Brier Creek, which took place during Campbell's retreat in present-day Screven County.

 Augusta was later recaptured by the British in June 1780 after Patriot forces collapsed in the aftermath of the Siege of Charleston.
 It was retaken by siege by Patriot forces on June 5, 1781.

 Legacy

 The Kettle Creek Battlefield has been listed on the National Register of Historic Places.
 Most of the battlefield is owned by Wilkes County, and in 2008, an archeological survey conducted by Daniel Elliot of the Lamar Institute identified the original location of the place where the fight occurred.
 It is located off Tyrone Road in Wilkes County.
 In 2013, 60 acres of the battlefield area was purchased by the Kettle Creek Battlefield Association using donations from individuals and other heritage organization.
-Then, in 2018, the American Battlefield Trust and its partners have acquired and preserved 180 acres at the battlefield.
+Then, in 2018, the American Battlefield Trust and its partners acquired and preserved 180 acres at the battlefield.

 The Kettle Creek Battlefield was awarded an "affiliated area" status of the National Park Service (NPS) in January 2021.